-I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
 St Columb is where the house is located.
-What do you suggest?
+Can you offer any advice?

 Flying freeholds in St Columb are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside St Columb you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Even though you don't necessarily need a conveyancing solicitor in St Columb you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in St Columb may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.